codebar/tutorials/sql/lesson4/tutorial.md

 #### Updating multiple records

 Let's assume that both Mia and Abigail had birthdays.
-We could run two **UPDATE** statements but we notice that they share the same last name so we should be able to to it in one go.
+We could run two **UPDATE** statements but we notice that they share the same last name so we should be able to do it in one go.
 In order to do this, we need two things:
 - A **WHERE** clause that only selects the two records we want to update
 - A **SET** clause that is able to add 1 to their age rather than set them to a set value